-Determining spatial relationships for mobile sensor nodes is nontrivial due to the extreme resource limitations inherent in these types of devices.
-Designing appropriate localization and navigation algorithms becomes challenging in what would otherwise be a fairly straightforward process.
+Determining spatial relationships for mobile sensor nodes is non-trivial due to the extreme resource limitations inherent in these types of devices.
+Designing appropriate localization and navigation algorithms becomes challenging in what would otherwise be a fairly straight-forward process.
 Consequently, we make some assumptions about the system.
-We assume that all participating sensor nodes have wireless antennas and that we can use these to observe the phase of a transmitted sinusoidal interference signal.
-We also assume that the mobile platform is equipped with a digital compass or has some other capability for estimating its current orientation.
+We assume that all participating sensor nodes have wireless antennas, and that we can use these to observe the phase of a transmitted sinusoidal interference signal.
+We also assume that the mobile platform is equipped with a digital compass or similar device from which it can estimate its current orientation.
 Finally, we assume that a sufficient number of anchors are within range of the mobile node at all times.
 A minimum of two anchor bearings are required for triangulation; however, a greater number of bearings will result in a more accurate position estimate.